 To implement this approach, the robot would utilize the chaos frame design yet again.
-The robot will "stand" over the ball and lower the wheel assembly downwards so that is "sucks up" the ball.
-The ball would be launched vertically and roll up a ramp which is designed to reorient the ball velocity in the forward direction while simultaneously adding a certain level of backspin.
+The robot will "stand" over the ball and lower the wheel assembly downwards using a structural system of drawer slides so that it "sucks up" the ball.
+The ball would be driven vertically and roll up a ramp which is designed to add a backspin in order to increase the distance achieved.

 In adopting this approach, there are certain elements which have to be added to the current design.
-Firstly, it would be prudent to install a laser-alignment tool onto the base of the robot so that it can be made certain that the wheels, and not some other part of the assembly, will make the initial contact with the ball every time.
-There will also need to be two additional motors specced and an additional assembly has yet to be designed to lower the wheel system down onto the ball.
+Firstly, it would be prudent to install a laser-alignment tool onto the base of the robot so that it can be made certain that the wheels, and not some other part of the new assembly, will make the initial contact with the ball every time.
+There will also be two additional motors required.
+One must be powerful enough to spin up the wheel assembly to the desired velocity.
+The second need not be as powerful as the first since it will only have to raise and lower the assembly.
+It will likely do this through a worm gear system attached to a set of drawer slides.
 Currently, it is Team 23's highest priority to fully design and analyze this new system so that the lag imparted on our project timeline is minimal.